-If your school is selected to receive a rebate, information on carrying out and documenting your project and requesting reimbursement can be found here: 2019 School Bus Rebate Selectee Information.
+If your school was selected to receive a rebate, information on carrying out and documenting your project and requesting reimbursement can be found here: 2019 School Bus Rebate Selectee Information.

 2018 School Bus Rebate Program

-Forty-two schools applied for rebates, and NDEQ elected to fund all of the rebate projects.
+Forty-two schools applied for rebates, and NDEE elected to fund all of the rebate projects.
 Two schools subsequently withdrew their applications.
-A list of the schools that are receiving school bus replacement rebates can be found here: 2018 School Bus Rebate Recipients.

 If your school was selected to receive a rebate, information on carrying out and documenting your project and requesting reimbursement can be found here: 2018 School Bus Rebate Selectee Information.

 Matching Funds for Diesel Emission Reduction Act (DERA) Projects

 As provided by Eligible Mitigation Action 10 (DERA option), Nebraska plans to use 25% of its VW State Trust allocation, or approximately $3 million, as additional funding for the Nebraska Clean Diesel Program authorized by the Diesel Emissions Reduction Act (DERA) and funded by the U.S. Environmental Protection Agency (EPA).
 Nebraska’s VW Trust funds are being used as a voluntary state match or overmatch to the annual funds provided by EPA.
 The DERA option allows use of VW State Trust funds for any actions that are authorized by the Clean Diesel program, whether or not they are specifically authorized in the VW State Trust Agreement.
 The Clean Diesel program provides a wider range of diesel emission reduction actions than the VW State Trust, including engine replacements for non-road diesel equipment, such as agricultural irrigation engines, farm equipment, and construction equipment.